 - Crutches are used initially after surgery for protection. - A brace is typically applied to the leg after surgery.
 This is to help protect the repair during the early part of your recovery.
 The brace should be locked in full extension (straight) during walking for about the first 2 weeks after surgery until your quadriceps strength improves.
 Your therapist will help you decide when it is safe to unlock the brace.
 The brace is usually discontinued about 6 weeks after surgery. - The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
+It should be worn during sleep for the first two weeks.
+Be careful if you get up at night and are not wearing the brace to avoid stumbling over cords/rugs and falling on your operative leg.

-It should be worn during sleep. - For the first few days after surgery, you may place partial weight on the operative leg (up to 50%).
+- For the first few days after surgery, you may place partial weight on the operative leg (up to 50%).
 This can be increased as your pain and swelling improve.
-Once you are comfortable, you may place full weight on the operative leg, but should continue to use crutches for protection until your therapist tells you it is okay to no longer use them.

-- Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
-Most commonly, straight-ahead running is started at 3 months after surgery, and some cutting exercises begin at 4 months after surgery (with your physical therapist). - Return to full sports activity is usually between 9-12 months after surgery.
-Timing of return to sports depends on several factors and will need to be discussed with your surgeon. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
+Once you are comfortable, you may place full weight on the operative leg, but should continue to use crutches for protection until your therapist tells you it is okay to no longer use them. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
+Running and cutting exercises will be reintroduced during physical therapist when you are ready.
+This will vary from patient to patient. - Return to full sports activity is usually between 9-12 months after surgery.
+Timing of return to sports depends on several factors and will need to be discussed with your surgeon and therapy team. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
 This can be discussed at your follow-up appointment. - Physical therapy is prescribed after surgery.
 This is an important part of your recovery and we encourage patients to attend all physical therapy appointments. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
 The length of time until patients are able to return to driving varies depending on the specific surgery and which leg is involved.